 Address: 15 Route du Fleuve, Saint-Irénée, G0T 1V0, QC

 You must visit this beach!
 It is so beautiful.
 You will probably not deep in the freezing water but this calm place is excellent for true relaxation.
 Our kids spent an hour playing and collecting the special stones from the sand.

 Don’t forget the low/high tide is affecting this area.
-We stayed at this beach twice and in the late afternoon, the water was closer to the road which was more convenient.
+We visited this beach twice and in the late afternoon, the water was closer to the road, which was more convenient.

 Fairmont Le Manoir Richelieu

 Address: 181 Rue Richelieu, La Malbaie, QC G5A 1X7